AbdulHannanRaja95/LidDrivenCavity/Research Project/Findings.md

 term**.
 Different methods/schemes had been proposed in the past to deal with this problem.
 Generally it is perferable to solve the equations in primitive variables(u,v,p).

 **Stream Function vorticity** is among one of the many approaches to deal with this problem.
 SIMPLE Algorithm is also used.
-The approach used in the code is **ARTIFICIAL COMPRESSIBILITY METHOD**
+The approach/method used in the code is **ARTIFICIAL COMPRESSIBILITY METHOD**.
+This method incorporates the use of artificial compressibility term in the continiuity equation.